Frequently Asked Questions

 Q16: Do you offer 20 ECE hours?

 Yes, our weekly fees are based upon parents opting-in to receive the 20 ECE hours.
-We do, however, rely heavily on Parents agreeing to pay the extra optional charges.

-Q17: Do you have optional charges?
+Q17: Do you have extra charges?

 Q18: How do you prepare children for school?